hbrch/Scripts/README.md

 # Scripts
 <br>
-Collection of some Python and Shell Scripts which I often use.
+Collection of some code snippets and scripts I often use.